resolve109/study-aws-sa/aws-study-guide.md

   - Follows principle of least privilege by limiting database access to only web servers
   - Security groups don't support deny rules; they're stateful and only need allow rules
   - Simplifies security management as new web servers automatically get database acces

+### VPC Peering
+- **Secure Cross-VPC Database Access**:
+  - For EC2 instances in one VPC accessing databases in another VPC (same account):
+    - Configure a VPC peering connection between the VPCs
+    - Update route tables in both VPCs to route traffic to the peered VPC
+    - Configure security groups to allow traffic between the instances
+  - Provides secure private connectivity without exposing resources to the internet
+  - Uses private IP addresses which enhances security of database access
+  - More secure than allowing database access using public IP addresses via security groups
+  - Better than making database instances publicly accessible with public IP addresses
+  - More efficient and secure than proxy solutions through intermediate EC2 instances
+- **Cross-Account VPC Access**:
+  - For applications in VPC-A accessing files in EC2 instances in VPC-B across different AWS accounts:
+    - Set up VPC peering between the VPCs across accounts
+    - Configure appropriate route tables and security groups in both VPCs
+  - Provides private connectivity between VPCs in different accounts using AWS global infrastructure
+  - Eliminates single points of failure with AWS's highly available networking infrastructure
+  - Offers direct network routes using private IP addresses with no bandwidth constraints
+  - More appropriate than VPC gateway endpoints which are for connecting to AWS services, not EC2 instances
+  - Superior to virtual private gateway solutions which are typically for connecting to on-premises networks
+  - Better than private virtual interfaces (VIFs) which are used with Direct Connect for on-premises connectivity

 ### Network Load Balancer
 - **TLS for Data in Transit**:
   - For securing data transmission in multi-tier applications: